 Abdul Ali is a PhD student in Computing Science.
 He obtained his Master's in Software Engineering at FAST National University, Pakistan.
 He's generally interested in helping software developers overcome the rising demand to build energy-efficient software systems.
 In particular, his research directions include mining software repositories, process mining, programming languages, and computational intelligence.

-Stefan is a PhD Student at Paderborn University (co-supervised with Eric Bodden), and a member of the collaborative research center CROSSING.
+Stefan was a PhD Student at Paderborn University (co-supervised with Eric Bodden), and a member of the collaborative research center CROSSING.
 In 2014, Stefan received a Master's Degree in Computer Science at Otto-von-Guericke University in Magdeburg.
 CROSSING aims at devising future-proof cryptography that is sound and easy to use even for non-experts.
 In that vein, Stefan's main research interests are API usability, DSLs for the specification of security properties of programs, and automated detection of crypto API misuses.

 Lisa was a PhD Student at Paderborn University (co-supervised with Eric Bodden).
 She has received her MSc. in Computer Science from EPFL in 2014.
 Her research focuses on improving the usability of program analysis tools for code developers through different aspects that range from the optimization of the analysis algorithm to the implementation of its framework to the usability of its interface.
 She went on to be a Software Engineer at Google, Zurich.

 Leo obtained a bachelor's degree in Computer Science from Simon Fraser University where he was interested in programming languages and software engineering.
 He worked in the lab through a UCOSP project in 2018, and contributed to SWAN.
 He went on to do his Master's degree at the University of Toronto.

 Tyler obtained his bachelor's degree in Computer Science from the University of New Brunswick.
 He worked in the lab through a UCOSP project in 2018, and contributed to the user interface overhaul of ABM.
 He went on to work as an Application Developer at the Atlantic Canada Opportunities Agency, a government agency that provides funding through grants and loans to small and medium enterprises in Atlantic Canada.